 by Jill Schroder Remembering “basic decent goodness” is turning out to be a big help for me in my ongoing struggle with the turmoil, both inside myself and […]

 Who are the Suzuki Elders?

 The Suzuki Elders are a voluntary association of self-identified elders working with and through the David Suzuki Foundation.
 We bring our voices, experiences and memories to mentor, motivate and support other elders and younger generations in dialogue and action on environmental issues.
 Suzuki Elders listen, learn, share and act through educating, communicating, connecting and non-partisan advocacy.
+We welcome new members.